juliangut/scrolls/README.md

 # Scrolls

-Personal knowledge base I need to browse for, normally when I'm on a new computer or I have to format mine due to "too much playing", or just to share with collegues.
+Personal knowledge base I need to browse for, normally when I'm on a new computer or I have to format mine due to "too much playing".

+Or just to share with collegues.

 ## Code Analysis Tools